- Studying Law at Yale

 - YLS Today

 The Census Bureau is stumbling toward a dramatically inaccurate 2020 Census.
-The Bureau is cutting historic investments in field infrastructure and pre-census testing, while implausibly claiming it can fill this gap by relying on ill-designed, largely untested new methods.
-As a result of these challenges, the 2020 Census is on track to massively undercount African Americans and other people of color, depriving their communities of political representation and federal funds.
+The Bureau is cutting historic investments in field infrastructure and pre-census testing, while implausibly claiming that it can fill this gap by relying on ill-designed, largely untested new methods.
+As a result of these challenges, the 2020 Census is on track to massively undercount Hispanic and African Americans and other people of color, depriving their communities of political representation and federal funds.

 Restrictions On Deployed U.S. Troop Data Could Put 2020 Census 'At Risk' (NPR)